Friday, September 27, 2024

 I suppose that is one of the inherent joys of artist residencies - separating oneself from the day to day in order to make space for shifted perspectives, different ways of thinking, appreciation for what usually is . . .

 Anyway.
 I've been quite taken with it here.
+Much of it is just that it’s fantastically cool!
 Surely a portion of it is just being somewhere, anywhere, new.
 I remember my brother raving over every new place we'd visit on family trips, making fun of him for his enthusiasm for anything different!
 To this day, he is still this way, and I think it's very related to this 'Dishabituation' thing: perhaps he has just inherently understood this :)

 I think I perhaps saw it as idealizing the different, which is easy to do.
 We get sucked into our habits, and that can make anything that isn't the norm seem spectacular.
 But I think that is just what this 'Dishabituation' thing is getting at: experiencing new-to-us things reinvigorates our desire to find new - or at least refreshed - insights into and within our own norms.